clearfocustech/cft-ansible-playbooks/windows-install-on-esxi/Readme.md

+### System Requirements
+- These playbooks call linux commands and must run on an Linux Ansible host
+- genisoimage must be installed to rebuild the Windows ISOs to make them bootable
+- pyVMomi (pyhton3-pyvmomim) must be installed
+- p7zip is needed to extract the Windows ISOs to make them bootable

 ### Notes
 - The License key (win_key) must match the verison and product of Windows on the ISO image.
 This respository currently uses 2019 Essentials
 - The disk partitioning in autounattend.xml must match the drives and UEFI or BIOS.
 ESXi 7 uses EFI, so this template matches that.